Top 10 Best small business checking accounts

 The minimum opening deposit amount could be as low as $50, although there is a monthly fee to pay if you don’t hit the average monthly balance requirements.
 These vary based on your location — so you’ll need to check online to see how they might impact you.¹³

-The basic Business Checking account has a monthly fee of $10, which is waived if you meet a number of different criteria, including having a minimum balance of $500, or making at least $500 of purchases using a linked bank card.
+The basic Business Checking account has a monthly fee of $12, which is waived if you meet a number of different criteria, including having a minimum average monthly balance of $500.
 You’ll also need a $100 opening deposit to get started.

-The account gives you 500 free transactions per month, with a fee of $0.50 for each transaction after that.
-You can also deposit up to $5,000 a month with no extra charge.
+The account gives you 150 free transactions per month, with a fee of $0.50 for each transaction after that.
+You can also deposit up to $5,000 a month with no extra charge, with a feee of $0.30 per $100 above that.

 One thing PNC are known for is their special offers.
 It’s worth checking the site for current offers.¹⁴